[Novels | Characters | Gallery | Extras | Guestbook | Links]

 “Indeed,” Hikaru replies softly.
 “Do you know where we are?”

-“I know this way is unpleasant enough in a carriage, so I can only imagine how it is walking off the road—although I suppose I need not wonder for long,” I add with a chuckle, trying to cheer myself up.
+“I know this way is unpleasant enough in a carriage, so I may only imagine how it is walking off the road—although I suppose I need not wonder for long,” I add with a chuckle, attempting to cheer myself up.

 “…The Solstice?”
 I turn his way, puzzled, “It is already almost here?”